oneapi-src/oneMKL/docs/building_and_running_tests.rst

 To run the tests, either use the CMake test driver, by running ``ctest``, or run individual test binaries individually.

-When running tests you may encounter the issue ``BACKEND NOT FOUND EXECEPTION``, you may need to add your ``<oneMKL build directory>/lib`` to your ``LD_LIBRARY_PATH`` on Linux.
+When running tests you may encounter the issue ``BACKEND NOT FOUND EXCEPTION``, you may need to add your ``<oneMKL build directory>/lib`` to your ``LD_LIBRARY_PATH`` on Linux.